ThirstStudios/imgix/README.md

 # imgix
 An ExpressionEngine addon to integrate with the Imgix image service.
 The plugin provides a simple integration with Imgix (https://imgix.com/) to change EE image URLs/paths into Imgix CDN urls with any transforms/image manipulations.
 It also allows you to setup reusable 'preset' manipulations (saving duplication in your code).

+The tag will work with any file field (ie EE native, Assets, etc) that outputs either a URL or path for the image.

 ## Requirements
 - ExpressionEngine 5+
 - PHP 7+